Major Pillar Edicts: 7th Edict: issues of authenticity

+However, Beckwith's theories are not accepted by mainstream scholarship: many of his methodologies and interpretations concerning early Buddhism, inscriptions, and archaeological sites have been criticized by other scholars, such as Johannes Bronkhorst and Osmund Bopearachchi.
+According to Patrick Olivelle, Beckwith's theory is "an outlier and no mainstream Ashokan scholar would subscribe to that view."

 Possible derived inscriptions in Aramaic

 There are several inscriptions in Aramaic, which seem to be translations or interpretations of passages of the Major Pillar Edicts in the Aramaic language.
 They were not written on pillars, but on stone blocks.
 The extent of their similarity with the Major Pillar Edicts is disputed.